thepirat000/Audit.NET/README.md

 }
 ```

 The first parameter of the `Create` method is an _event type name_ intended to identify and group the events.
 The second is the delegate to obtain the object to track (target object).
-This object is passed as a `Func<object>` to allow the library inspect the value at the beggining and at the end of the scope.
+This object is passed as a `Func<object>` to allow the library inspect the value at the beggining and at the disposal of the scope.
 It is not mandatory to supply a target object, pass `null` when you don't want to track a specific object.

 If you are not tracking an object, nor the duration of an event, you can use the `CreateAndSave` shortcut method that logs an event immediately.
 For example: